Level 1 Land-Based Studies: What you need to know...

 After Your Course

-Support progression into a skilled occupation; apprenticeships; or higher-level technical study including our Level 2 in Agriculture, Forestry or another level 2 course.
+Support progression into a skilled occupation; apprenticeships; or higher-level technical study.

 Potential employment includes: